 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are made through a jail approved pre-paid phone account or phone card .
-Phone calls made in jail are typically more costly than phone calls made outside of jail.
+Phone calls made in jail are typically more expensive than phone calls made outside of jail.
 There are certain restrictions about how often you can use the phone, but you should keep in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you are under any sort of disciplinary procedure, an inmate’s phone privileges might get cut back or cut altogether.

 Phone Number: 507-725-3379